 The rig-out is in each case more or less identical so it must either be some kind of uniform or else the more likely interpretation is that the the garments - and the horse - were props belonging to the photographer.
 The horse in the photograph above is suggestive of horsemanship without the human subject having to ride or even mount it.
 These amusing photographs were presumably supplied for a fee, with picture postcards to send to friends and relations available for an additional sum.

-The (then recent?) visits of Buffalo Bill's Wild West to the area no doubt at least helped to generate the wave of enthusiasm which created the market for such a service but it is not now thought likely that these images have any more direct connection to Buffalo Bill.
+The (then recent?) visits of Buffalo Bill's Wild West to the area no doubt at least helped to generate the wave of enthusiasm needed to create the market for such a service but it is not now thought likely that these images have any more direct connection to Buffalo Bill.

-Many thanks to Barry Camp researcher Colin McLeod for his ‘answer on a postcard' and I will be delighted to hear from anyone who can shed any further light.
+Many thanks to Barry Camp researcher Colin McLeod for his 'answer on a postcard'.
+I will be delighted to hear from anyone who can shed further light.

 24.05.16: Attention is drawn to recent publications written by Tom F. Cunningham.
 A review of Hidalgo, the movie and the book, appeared in The Tally Sheet, The English Westerners' Society, Spring 2016, Volume 62 Number 2.
 Seven Days in Days in Glasgow with Buffalo Bill, 1904, in two parts, appeared in Points West, Buffalo Bill Center of the West, Fall / Winter 2015 and Spring 2016.

 08.12.15: It has recently been discovered that a rumour was current in Perth, Scotland, from around the period 1893 until 1904, that Buffalo Bill's grandfather had lived and was buried in the city.
 This may be as good an opportunity as any to highlight the work of The International Cody Family Association, a genealogical and historical organisation.